ucan-wg/delegation/README.md

 # 5 Validation

 Validation of a UCAN chain MAY occur at any time, but MUST occur upon receipt of an [Invocation] prior to execution.
+While proof chains exist outside of a particular delegation (and are made concrete in [UCAN Invocation]s), each delegate MUST store one or more valid delegations chains for a particular claim.

 Each capability has its own semantics, which needs to be interpretable by the [Executor].
 Therefore, a validator MUST NOT reject all capabilities when one that is not relevant to them is not understood.
 For example, if a caveat fails a delegation check at execution time, but is not relevant to the invocation, it MUST be ignored.